 Encourage and challenge for excellent performance and innovation

-Besides striving for scientific excellence, GS AMP offers a range of activities such as symposia and winter schools for intensive scientific exchange, regular meetings with fellow doctoral researchers, key qualification courses, and more.
+Besides striving for scientific excellence, GS EAM offers a range of activities such as symposia for intensive scientific exchange, regular meetings with fellow doctoral researchers, key qualification courses, and more.

 Financial support will be given for international conference visits and research stays abroad and for publishing a printed dissertation.

 After finishing the dissertation, the graduates get a certificate.
 All activities and qualifications will be officially recognized in a supplement to the certificate upon completion of the dissertation.